 McDowell nominated to FCC

-As expected, President George W. Bush today nominated former CLEC attorney Robert McDowell to the open Republican slot on the Federal Communications Commission.
+As expected, President George W. Bush nominated Robert McDowell to the open Republican slot on the FCC.

-If confirmed, McDowell would be the third Republican on the five-member commission.
-In a Republican administration, the partisan makeup of the FCC normally would favor the Republican party.
+If confirmed, McDowell-an attorney who previously represented competitive local telephone providers-would be the third Republican on the five-member commission.
+In a Republican administration, the partisan makeup of the FCC normally would favor the Republican Party.
 However, the commission has been split evenly since former Chairman Michael Powell resigned in March 2005.

-In December, former Tennessee regulator Deborah Tate—a Republican—was named to the commission, and Democratic Commissioner Michael Copps was granted a new term.
-Tate assumed Powell’s unfinished term, while McDowell would fill the commission spot vacated by former Commissioner Kathleen Abernathy in early December.
+In December, former Tennessee regulator Deborah Tate-also a Republican-was named to the commission, and Democratic commissioner Michael Copps was granted a new term.
+Tate assumed Powell’s unfinished term, while McDowell would fill the commission spot vacated by former commissioner Kathleen Abernathy in early December.